 In the post-COVID world, many of us will be travelling on a tighter budget and looking for ways to squeeze more value from every dollar.

-Here are the ten best ways to save money on travel — many of which are used by travel agents on a daily basis.
-Using a combination of these hacks could easily reduce the cost of your next holiday by 50 percent or more!
-Yes, you read that right, so read on!
+With that in mind, here are the ten of the best ways to save money on travel — many of which are used by travel agents on a daily basis.
+Using a combination of these hacks could easily reduce the cost of your next holiday by 50 percent or more.

 There’s still a lot of debate about whether booking travel online is cheaper than using a travel agent.
 The fact is you can save money booking through a good agent — in two ways.

 Firstly, the travel industry — particularly air travel — is far from as straightforward as the online world would have you believe.
 A good agent will be across hundreds of airfares, airline combinations and round-world ticket options.
 They can also suggest fares that include free lounge access, side flights and even stopover accommodation.

 Secondly, agents are paid a commission from airlines, hotels, tour companies and travel insurance providers, and that commission margin means that there’s room to move on price.
 Here’s some industry intel.
 On full service airline fares, the commission paid to travel agents is between 5% and 9%.
 On hotels, it’s generally between 10 and 15%, and on car hire — 10%.
 Tours are fairly lucrative at around 15%, as is comprehensive travel insurance — also around 15%.

 Keep in mind that your agent is providing you with their knowledge and service and everyone has to eat, but it’s worth asking for a better deal.
 Your agent won’t want to lose you, and chances are they’ll come to the party.
 When I was a travel agent, I never wanted to lose a client over price, and I always ate into the commission to sweeten a deal.
 Try asking your computer to do the same thing and see how far you get!